boyter/boyter.org/content/posts/an-informal-survey-of-10-million-github-bitbucket-gitlab-projects.md

 ![scc-data license count](/static/an-informal-survey/hasLicense.png#center)

-### Which languages have the most comments?

-To make this fair this is averaged over each file as a percentage of comments.

 ### How many projects use multiple .gitignore files?

 Some may not know this but it is possible to have multiple .gitignore files in a git project.
 Given that fact how many projects use multiple .gitignore files?
 While we are looking how many have none?

 What I did find that was interesting was one project that has 25,794 .gitignore files in its repository.
 The next highest was 2,547.
 I have no idea what is going on there.
+I had a brief look at it and it looks like they are used to allow checking in of the directories but I cannot confirm this.

 Bringing this back to something sensible here is a plot of the data up to 20 .gitignore files and close to 99% of the total result.